Skip to main content

 Erroneous Refunds

-1. When the Service issues an erroneous refund on a BMF return that must be recovered with a Statutory Notice of Deficiency (SNOD), the case will be routed to the co-located Campus Examination function.
+1. When the IRS issues an erroneous refund on a BMF return that must be recovered with a Statutory Notice of Deficiency (SNOD), the case will be routed to the co-located Campus Examination function.
 Reference IRM 21.4.5, Erroneous Refunds.

 Note: